top of page

 We may have found the world’s largest known liana—a massive climbing plant measuring 866 mm in diameter—in an African forest.
 Check out our freshly printed global study highlights record-breaking “Champion” lianas from six continents!

-I’m excited to announce that I’ll be giving an invited Seminar at NYU hosted by the Mingzen Lu Lab on November 14th.
+I’m excited to announce that I’ll be giving an invited Seminar at Q-Forest Lab at Ghent University, hosted by my PhD mentor Hans Verbeeck on June 23th.
 I’ll be discussing recent work and insights on liana-tree competition and liana proliferation trends in the tropical rainforest.
-Looking forward to connecting with NYU researchers and students—hope to see you there!
+Looking forward to reconnecting with researchers and students—hope to see you there!

 Hannes P.T.
 De Deurwaerder